Why Your Insurance Premiums Are Rising in British Columbia

 • Review your policy every year

-Insurance needs change as rebuilding costs increase.
+Insurance needs change as rebuilding and repair costs rise.

 • Update your insurer about upgrades